stef-cruz/open_rent/README.md

 ### How to deploy to Heroku

 There are two ways to deploy to Heroku.
-One is installing Heroku on your project and push changes to Heroku and the other is setting the automatic deployment from GitHub, which is easier.
+One is installing Heroku on your project and pushing changes to Heroku and the other is setting the automatic deployment from GitHub, which is easier.

-Both require the creation of the app on Heroku website or through the CLI (instructions [here](https://devcenter.heroku.com/articles/creating-apps)).
+Both require the creation of the app on the Heroku website or through the CLI (instructions [here](https://devcenter.heroku.com/articles/creating-apps)).

 Enabling automatic deployment from GitHub:

 1. Create requirements.txt file so Heroku knows which dependencies to install.
 To create one ``pip3 freeze --local > requirements.txt``
 2. Create procfile echo web: ``python run.py > Procfile``, then push requirements and procfile to git
 3. Create the app on Heroku website
-4. If your project uses any keys hidden in the gitignore file, go to Heroku and add them there in Settings > Config Vars
+4. If your project uses any keys hidden on the gitignore file, go to Heroku and add them there in Settings > Config Vars
 5. Go to Deploy > connect the repo name > enable automatic deploy from master branch > go to the next section ‘Manual Deploy’ and click on ‘Deploy Branch’

 Installing Heroku on your project: